Bernese Mountain Dog

 Herding, Drafting, Carting, Conformation

 The average lifespan of a Bernese Mountain Dog ranges from 7 to 10 years.
-Unfortunately, they are prone to certain health issues, which can affect their longevity.
-Regular veterinary check-ups and a healthy lifestyle can help extend their life.
+Unfortunately, they are prone to certain health issues, such as hip dysplasia and certain types of cancer, which can affect their longevity.
+Regular veterinary care and a healthy lifestyle can help extend their lifespan.